What is the difference between Alzheimer’s and dementia?

 What is adult day care?

-The benefits of adult day care for dementia patients have been well documented.
-Adult day care centers allow caregivers to bring their patient for the day, while the caregiver goes to work, handles household chores or simply receives respite from the daily rigors of caring for their love one.
-Day care participation has been shown to decrease anxiety and provide greater management of behaviors while giving the patients a sense of personal empowerment, autonomy and control.
+The benefits of adult day care for people with dementia have been well documented.
+Adult day care centers allow caregivers to bring someone with dementia for the day, while the caregiver goes to work, handles household chores or simply receives respite from the daily rigors of caring for their love one.
+Day care participation has been shown to decrease anxiety and provide greater management of behaviors while giving those with dementia a sense of personal empowerment, autonomy and control.
 Studies have shown that day care participants sleep better at night and tend to maintain overall function longer.

 How does the ACA Continence program work?

-All patients who progress to the later stages of the disease become incontinent.
+All people with dementia who progress to the later stages of the disease become incontinent.
 Incontinence has been shown to be the number one predictor of institutionalization.
 It is a difficult symptom of the disease for families to manage.
 The cost of the products is prohibitive for families on a fixed income.
-In addition to the financial cost of incontinence, there is the cost to the patient’s dignity.
-Every patient deserves to be clean and dry.
+In addition to the financial cost of incontinence, there is the cost to the person’s dignity.
+Every person deserves to be clean and dry.
 ACA offers a case of products (either diaper, pull ups or bed pads) and gloves and wipes delivered to the door every month.

 How does ACA Project Lifesaver work?

-60% of patients will wander away from their caregiver.
-When Alzheimer’s patients wander they are unaware of their situation; they do not call out for help and do not respond to people calling out to them.
-It is critical that patients are recovered quickly.
+60% of people with dementia will wander away from their caregiver.
+When those with Alzheimer’s wander they are unaware of their situation; they do not call out for help and do not respond to people calling out to them.
+It is critical that they are recovered quickly.
 The Project Lifesaver bracelet is a one-ounce battery-operated radio wrist transmitter that emits an automatic tracking signal every second, 24 hours a day.
 The signal can be tracked on the ground and in the air over several miles.
 Since each bracelet has a unique radio frequency, the search team can positively locate and identify the person who has wandered.
 The program costs $300 for the bracelet and $8 per month for the batteries or about $1 per day.

 How does someone apply for assistance through ACA?